IQE: History

 Also in 2000, the group acquired Wafer Technology based in Milton Keynes, UK.
 The acquisition provided the group with in-house production of gallium arsenide (GaAs) and indium phosphide (InP) substrates as well as adding capabilities for gallium antimonide (GaSb) and indium antimonide (InSb) for infrared applications.

 In 2006, the Group acquired the Electronic Materials Division from Emcore, providing IQE with its second US operation based in Somerset, NJ.
 This acquisition added further MOCVD capacity and complementary radio frequency (RF) products including heterojunction bipolar transistors (HBTs) and bipolar field-effect transistors (BiFETs).

 Also in 2006, the group made a further acquisition in the form of Singapore based MBET technologies which provided the group with complete multi-site, multi-technology and multi-product capabilities to form the world's largest independent contract manufacturer of epitaxial wafers.

 In 2009 the group added new free-standing gallium nitride (GaN) substrate capability with the acquisition of NanoGaN, a spin out start-up from the University of Bath.

 In 2012, IQE Group acquired Galaxy Compound Semiconductors, based in Spokane, Washington, US, and MBE epitaxy manufacturing unit of RFMD, based in Greensboro, North Carolina, US.

 The company made a stock exchange announcement on 12 November 2018 that shipments of its product would be materially reduced, also materially affecting profitability, causing the share price to plunge.

+The joint venture CSDC was acquired by IQE in October 2019.
+IQE had held 51% of shares through MBE Technologies at the time it was formed in March 2015.

+Products

+IQE produces epitaxial wafers from gallium arsenide (GaAs), gallium nitride (GaN) as well as indium phosphide (InP) and silicon.
+The wafers made from GaAs and GaN have a diameter of 8 inches and can be used for MicroLED displays, while the 6 inch InP wafers are aimed at electro-optic devices.